ThunderFly-aerospace/SiK/README.markdown

 If you want to fine-tune the build process, `make help` will give you more details.

 Building the SiK firmware generates bootloaders and firmware for each of the supported boards.
-Many boards are available tuned to specific frequencies, but have no way for software on the Si1000 to detect which frequency the board is configured for.
+Many boards are available tuned to specific frequencies but have no way for software on the Si1000 to detect which frequency the board is configured for.
 In this case, the build will produce different versions of the bootloader for each board.
 It's important to select the correct bootloader version for your board if this is the case.

 ## Flashing and Uploading